factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/testing.md

 ## Testing FactCast (low-level)

-In this section introduces the `CustomerEmails` projection for which we will then write unit- as well as integration tests.
+This section introduces the `CustomerEmails` projection for which we will write
+- unit tests and
+- integration tests.

-For interaction with FactCast we are using the low-level API.
+For interaction with FactCast we are using here the low-level API.

 ### The Customer Emails Projection